 A hot beverage could be just the thing you need to begin your day.
-Hence, most new moms switch to healthy beverages such as herbal tea while breastfeeding.
+Hence, after embracing motherhood, most new moms switch to healthy beverages such as herbal tea while breastfeeding.
 Owing to the wide range of health benefits of herbal tea and the many varieties that are available, you may want to include this healthy beverage as a part of your morning ritual.

 However, not all the ingredients of herbal teas are suitable for everyone, and you may have to check the safety aspects before consuming them while breastfeeding.
 Want to know more about the important aspects of herbal teas and their role in regulating milk supply?
 Then read on.